digling/misoljs/spec.md

 ![Figure 3: Using multi-tiered sequence representations in sound laws with precomputed tiers.](img/example-3-3-b.png){ width=90% }

-Apart from tonal tiers (called `tone` in MISOL), MISOL currently offers two more tiers that can be automated, one tier that checks for the nasality of whole words (returning `1` if a words contains a nasal sound or a nasal vowel, and `0` otherwise), and one tier for the initial sound in a word (returning the initial sound for each letter in the word, called `initial`).
+Apart from tonal tiers (called `tone` in MISOL), MISOL currently offers three more tiers that can be automated, one tier that checks for the nasality of whole words (returning `1` if a words contains a nasal sound or a nasal vowel, and `0` otherwise), one tier for the initial sound in a word (returning the initial sound for each letter in the word, called `initial`), and one tier that handles the stress patterns of the word (requiring a specific annotation that uses stress markers to mark syllable boundaries in an explicit manner).

 As an example, consider the following three sound laws that all use one of the three automated tiers.